 Serve in bowl.

-Garnish with fresh lemon and fresh cilantro.
+Garnish with fresh lime and fresh cilantro/coriander leaf.

 If you have diarrhea or inflammation in gut → 2 parts rice, 1 part yellow mung